Digital Memory Practices in and after Conflict

 All costs of participation in the workshop are to be covered by the participants.

-Orli Fridman, Center for Comparative Conflict Studies (CFCCS), Faculty of Media and Communications (FMK) & School for International Training (SIT)
+Orli Fridman, Center for Comparative Conflict Studies (CFCCS), Faculty of Media and Communications (FMK) & School for International Training (SIT), Belgrade, Serbia

-Noam Tirosh, Department of Communication Studies, Beer Sheva University of the Negev, Israel
+Noam Tirosh, Department of Communication Studies, Ben Gurion University of the Negev, Beer Sheva, Israel